Golden gecko

 The golden gecko (Gekko badenii), also known commonly as Baden's Pacific gecko, is a species of lizard in the family Gekkonidae.
 The species is native to Vietnam.

 Etymology

 The specific name, badenii, refers to Núi Bà Đen (Black Lady Mountain where Bà Đen is Black Lady), to which this species is indigenous.

 Description

 The golden gecko gets its common name from the gold-colored scales on its body.
 Males grow to around 7 to 8 in in total length (including tail), while females stay around 5 to 6 in.
 Males have a longer tail base, with fleshy knobs at the base of the tail.
-Pores appear on the insides of the legs.
-Females have none of these.
+Pores appear on the insides of the legs, while females have none of these.

 Geographic range

 G. badenii has been reported from the Tây Ninh Province and Kon Tum Province of southern Vietnam (the latter following the recognition of Gekko ulikovskii as a synonym of this species).